BeirutAI/ML_in_SQL/README.md

  # Instructors
 The HR Employee Turnover notebook was prepared and presented by [Samer Salameh](https://www.linkedin.com/in/samer-salameh-74a900124/).

-Part II: Intro to Python in SQL
----

 Part III: Intro to Machine Learning with Python in SQL
 ---